ember-intl/ember-intl/packages/ember-intl-lint/docs/lint-rules/no-inconsistent-messages.md

 A message is consistent if it meets these conditions:

-- A message uses the same set of ICU arguments in every translation file.
+- If a translation file has the key, the message uses the same set of ICU arguments.
-- A message is defined for every locale.
+- Every translation file defines the key.

 ## Options for `lintRules`